Who Wants What In a Development Project On The Philippines? (Mini-Case Study: 3.3)

 · Not allowing sufficient revision of stakeholder expectations.

-· Choosing wrong stakeholders in a project can result in reducing their contribution.
+· Choosing the wrong stakeholders in a project can result in reducing their contribution.

 · Less value for stakeholders contribution and treated as unimportant.